testcontainers/testcontainers-go/docs/modules/postgres.md

 When starting the Postgres container, you can pass options in a variadic way to configure it.

+### Image

+If you need to set a different Postgres Docker image, you can use `WithImage` with a valid Docker image for Postgres.
+E.g. `WithImage("docker.io/postgres:9.6")`.

 ### Initial Database

 If you need to set a different database, and its credentials, you can use the `WithInitialDatabase`.